brentgroves/repsys/a_status/a_is_status.md

 ## Questions

+- Marposs gage network cable worked with the SDS, may need another cable to connect to the OT file server.
+- The on-prem databases such as pd-avi-sql01 will need a service account or special username in order to be used as Power BI data sources through the data gateway.

-- There are good Power BI training videos on youtube but Brad Cook says that domain is blocked and he thinks a reserved IP there would cause issues so he didn't try to put in a network config request.
+- There are good Power BI training videos on youtube but Fruitport's Brad Cook says that domain is blocked and he thinks a reserved IP there would cause issues so he didn't try to put in a network config request. user access request ther is no video streams option in the drop down.

 - It seems like I just commented on a star review not to long ago.
 Is it already time for another one?

 - Can we find a rack location to setup 3 Dell R410 PowerEdge Servers for the MicroCloud/K8s disaster recovery and secondary data gateway.

-- The on-prem databases such as pd-avi-sql01 will need a service account or special username in order to be used as Power BI data sources through the data gateway.

 ## Platform Engineering